 Byron Center real estate is some of the most expensive in Michigan, although Byron Center house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Byron Center is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Byron Center isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Byron Center are a mix of both white- and blue-collar jobs.
 Overall, Byron Center is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Byron Center who work in office and administrative support (17.45%), sales jobs (11.98%), and management occupations (10.26%).
+There are especially a lot of people living in Byron Center who work in office and administrative support (14.67%), sales jobs (14.13%), and management occupations (10.43%).

 Of important note, Byron Center is also a town of artists.
 Byron Center has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Byron Center’s character.